Zune: Marketing

 Microsoft launched several campaigns to jump-start the Zune.
 It had a major campaign to promote Zune with "Music the way it wants to be" as a major theme and "Welcome to the social" as an advertisement tagline.
 Also, the company enlisted about 200 "Zune-masters" to advertise the device on American college campuses, to promote the item, and to run Zune-related events.
 In exchange, they received free merchandise, including a Zune.

 Additionally, Microsoft launched an attempt at viral marketing with its comingzune site, complete with several videos in succession.
 Along with ZuneInsider, and several other ad hoc events, Microsoft hoped to generate buzz for the product outside of the normal marketing avenues, and market its product as a part of a social construct.

 The choice of branding and distribution were part of the Zune as a decision of "two strategies in the market right now: cross-brand ecosystems... and singular brand ecosystems...
 The former is gaining in share and units sold, but the latter has enormous share and won't give that up easily."

 Microsoft normally follows a platform (cross-brand) strategy, as exemplified by the PlaysForSure system.
 However, its Xbox division has gained some experience with the vertically integrated strategy in which it controls everything end-to-end from the hardware to the online store.
 With Apple dominating the audio market with its vertically integrated iPod system, the Xbox division won permission to try the same approach, separately from PlaysForSure and PlayReady.

 Microsoft also wanted to go beyond Apple's efforts and promote the tagline "the social" and wireless sharing as key differentiators.
 Chris Stephenson, leader of Zune's marketing and manager of Global Marketing for the Entertainment Business, said, "we see a great opportunity to bring together technology and community to allow consumers to explore and discover music together."
 New York Times Magazine columnist Rob Walker agrees that the Zune's "community and togetherness seem like a reasonable counterpunch to iPod's supposed attraction as an individuality enabler that allows owners to wallow in their own tasteful personal soundtracks."
 But he also sees the Zune as having gained appeal as an individualistic statement against the omnipresent iPod: "The most salient feature of the Zune seems to be that it's not an iPod".

-Microsoft also released a Zune theme for Windows XP that replaced the appearance of the operating system.
-This theme includes an orange Start button and black taskbar/Start menu.